andraztori/marrakesh/architecture.md

    - Uses max margin bidding strategy with dual control variables (lambda and mu)
    - Converges on two targets simultaneously using `CampaignGeneral` with two targets and controllers
    - Requires two convergence targets (e.g., total impressions and average value)
-   - Uses two independent `ControllerProportional` instances to manage dual convergence
+   - Uses two independent `ControllerProportionalDerivative` instances to manage dual convergence
    - Useful for campaigns with multiple objectives (e.g., reach and quality targets)
 ### Convergence Mechanism

 The system uses an **iterative feedback loop** to find optimal pacing and boost factors:
 - Run auctions with current pacing and boost factors
 - Measure actual performance vs. targets
-- Adjust pacing/boost proportionally to error using proportional controllers
+- Adjust pacing/boost proportionally to error using proportional-derivative controllers
 - Check if any pacing or boost factors changed
 - Repeat until convergence (no changes in any pacing or boost factor in an iteration)
-- If maximum iterations reached without convergence, log a warning
+- If maximum iterations reached without convergence, the scenario exits with an error

 **Campaign Convergence**:
 - Campaigns converge their control variables (pacing multipliers) to meet impression, budget, or average value targets
-- Uses `ControllerProportional` (which wraps `ControllerProportionalCore`) for smooth adjustments
+- Uses `ControllerProportionalDerivative` (which wraps `ControllerProportionalDerivativeCore`) for smooth adjustments
 - Each convergence target (`CampaignTargetTotalImpressions`, `CampaignTargetTotalBudget`, `CampaignTargetAvgValue`) defines what to converge to
-- The controller (`ControllerProportional` or `ControllerConstant`) handles how to converge
+- The controller (`ControllerProportionalDerivative` or `ControllerConstant`) handles how to converge
 - Convergence tracks the number of iterations taken to converge, stored in `SimulationStat`
+- **Non-convergence is treated as an error**: If a variant fails to converge within the maximum iterations, the scenario exits with an error

 **Seller Convergence**:
-- Sellers with `TOTAL_COST` strategy converge boost factors to balance supply costs with target costs using `ControllerProportional`
+- Sellers with `TOTAL_COST` strategy converge boost factors to balance supply costs with target costs using `ControllerProportionalDerivative`
 - Sellers with `NONE` strategy maintain constant boost factors using `ControllerConstant`
 - First-price sellers typically use boost factor of 1.0 (no effect)